 - All medical records will be kept confidential and maintained for at least the duration of employment, plus 30 years.
 Medical records will not be disclosed or reported without the staff member’s express written consent to any person within or outside the work place except as required by law.

 Exposure Training Record-keeping Procedure

-The Health Consultant will maintain in the central office training records for a period of three years from the date on which the training took place including:
+The Health/Safety Consultant will maintain in the central office training records for a period of three years from the date on which the training took place including: